kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-1. Change API server to allow specific updates to `volumeClaimTemplates` of a StatefulSet:
-   * `labels`
-   * `annotations`
-   * `resources.requests.storage`
-   * `volumeAttributesClassName`

-2. Modify StatefulSet controller to add PVC reconciliation logic.

-3. Collect the status of managed PVCs, and show them in the StatefulSet status.

 ### Kubernetes API Changes

-Changes to StatefulSet `spec`:
+Change API server to allow specific updates to `volumeClaimTemplates` of a StatefulSet:
+   * `spec.volumeClaimTemplates.spec.resources.requests.storage` (increase only)
+   * `spec.volumeClaimTemplates.spec.volumeAttributesClassName`
+   * `spec.volumeClaimTemplates.metadata.labels`
+   * `spec.volumeClaimTemplates.metadata.annotations`

 Introduce a new field in StatefulSet `spec`: `volumeClaimUpdatePolicy` to specify how to coordinate the update of PVCs and Pods.
 Possible values are:
-- `OnDelete`: the default value, only update the PVC when the the old PVC is deleted.
+- `OnClaimDelete`: the default value, only update the PVC when the the old PVC is deleted.
 - `InPlace`: patch the PVC in-place if possible.
-Also includes the `OnDelete` behavior.
+Also includes the `OnClaimDelete` behavior.

-Changes to StatefultSet `status`:

 Additionally collect the status of managed PVCs, and show them in the StatefulSet status.

-For each PVC in the template:
-- compatible: the number of PVCs that are compatible with the template.
-  These replicas will not be blocked on Pod recreation.
-- updating: the number of PVCs that are being updated in-place (e.g. expansion in progress).
-- overSized: the number of PVCs that are larger than the template.
-- totalCapacity: the sum of `status.capacity` of all the PVCs.

-Some fields in the `status` are also updated to reflect the staus of the PVCs:
+Some fields in the `status` are updated to reflect the status of the PVCs:
 - readyReplicas: in addition to pods, also consider the PVCs status.
-A PVC is not ready if:
-  - `volumeClaimUpdatePolicy` is `InPlace` and the PVC is updating;
 - availableReplicas: total number of replicas of which both Pod and PVCs are ready for at least `minReadySeconds`
 - currentRevision, updateRevision, currentReplicas, updatedReplicas are updated to reflect the status of PVCs.